fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 If `presentValue` and `missingValue` are not defined they will default to: `true` and `false`, respectively.
 ```
 transform: {
-    type: "fluid.transforms.setMembershipToArray",
+    "type": "fluid.transforms.setMembershipToArray",
-    inputPath: <standard inputPath>,
+    "inputPath": <standard inputPath>,
-    outputPath: <standard outputPath>
+    "outputPath": <standard outputPath>
-    presentValue: <Value indicating that an entry should be in output array>,
+    "presentValue": <Value indicating that an entry should be in output array>,
-    missingValue: <Value indicating that an entry should not be in output array>,
+    "missingValue": <Value indicating that an entry should not be in output array>,
-    options: {
+    "options": {
         "inputObjectKey1": "outputArrayValue1",
         (...)
         "inputObjectKeyN": "outputArrayValueN",